jcg5g9/SMB_Fitness/README.md

 ## Data

-Raw genotype data and accompanying metadata are available on Dryad: https://doi.org/10.5061/dryad.xksn02vr6
+Raw genotype data, accompanying metadata, and data descriptions are available on Dryad: https://doi.org/10.5061/dryad.xksn02vr6.
+Data descriptions are also provided in the Rmarkdown files associated with each analysis in this Rproject.
+Detailed instructions are given for

 Download these data into to your `/raw_data` directory within the home working directory.

-You should have 3 new items in the directory: <br>
+You should have 4 new items in the directory: <br>

 1.  genotype_data.xlsx <br>
 2.  phenotype_data.xlsx <br>
 3.  metadata.xlsx <br>
+4.  otolith_images.zip <br>

+Un-compressed the "otolith_images.zip" folder, which contains all raw otolith images collected for individual fish in this study.
+You should now have a folder called "otolith_images" in your `/raw_data` directory

 If you have any questions or issues with data and/or code, please don't hesitate to contact me: jcgunn@uvm.edu